Topological characterization of phase transitions and critical edge states in one-dimensional non-Hermitian systems with sublattice symmetry: Theory

 where $N_{0}$ denotes the total number of edge zero modes.

-One may now check the applicability of our theory to the simplest SSH model.
-Besides the $P(z)=z(J_{0}+J_{1}z)/(J_{0}z+J_{1})$, we also have $Q(z)=(J_{0}z+J_{1})(J_{0}+J_{1}z)/z$.
-The GBZ here is just the standard Brillouin zone, which forms a circle of radius $1$ on the complex plane regardless of whether the values of $J_{0}$ and $J_{1}$ are real or complex.
-Direct calculations following Eqs.~(\ref{eq:W12})--(\ref{eq:N0}) predict $(W_{1},W_{2})=(0,0)$ when $|J_{1}|<|J_{0}|$, $(W_{1},W_{2})=(2,0)$ when $|J_{1}|>|J_{0}|$, and $(W_{1},W_{2})=(1,-1)$ when $|J_{1}|=|J_{0}|$, yielding $W=0,1,0$ and $N_{0}=0,2,0$ in these three parameter regions.
-Besides reproducing known results about gapped phases~\cite{TPBook}, we also confirm the topological triviality of the gapless phase boundary $|J_{1}|=|J_{0}|$ of the SSH model \cite{gSPT04} without ambiguity.
+In Appendix \ref{App:Theory}, we illustrate the applicability of our theory to the simplest SSH model away from and at its criticality.
 In the next section, we utilize our theory to depict the topology and edge states in both gapped phases and along gapless phase boundaries for a broad class of sublattice-symmetric non-Hermitian models.